Old Man of CONISTON Walk: THE BEST WAY TO HIKE THIS ICONIC PEAK from Coniston Village in the Lake District

 Take your time here.
 It’s a good spot to cool off, picnic, or simply sit and absorb the silence of the high fells.

-The view down to Levers Water which will decend down into a little further on
+The view down to Levers Water which will decend down into a little further on and walk on the path to the left of it as pictured above.

 At the Coppermines buildings – you can make a 10 min detour up to the Plunge Pool as shown on the map route above.
 It takes a little bit of scrambling down into the pool however so be carefull!
 And I really recommend downloading my map route to find out exactly where the plunge pool is as it is hidden from the main path.
+After the plunge pool, simply retrace your steps and rejoin the main route back to the village

-A Brief History of the Coniston Mines
+A History of the Coniston Coppermines Mines

 Walking through this landscape today, it’s easy to imagine the sounds of industry echoing off the rocks.
 Many of the ruins are now protected, and the area is part of the Lake District UNESCO World Heritage Site.

-📷 Photography Tips
+📷 Photography Tips for THE OLD MAN OF CONISTON

 • Dramatic ridge shots: From the saddle between Old Man and Swirl How.